-Today, the company produces over one million bottles or organic wine in its 80 hectares of vineyard and organic is no longer just a dream as 60% of the Penedes vineyards have turned to this sustainable production method.
+Today, the company produces over one million bottles or organic wine in its 80 hectares of vineyard and organic is no longer just a dream as 60% of the Penedes vineyards have turned to this sustainable production method with some of the best wineries near Barcelona following suit.

 The beginnings of Albet i Noya